top of page

 “They shared secrets and lies.
 Jerry remained one of the most gifted and charismatic artists in rock ‘n’ roll.
 He was the Grateful Dead, and it was possible, even necessary, to forgive him almost anything, and to indulge all manner of bad behavior.
 Keith didn’t have that luxury, which is why he was nudged off stage.”

-* Writing and publishing a book is exceptionally difficult.
+• This review contains affiliate links which means we may receive a commission if you make a purchase through an affiliate link.
+Writing and publishing a book is exceptionally difficult.
 To support the author, we encourage you to purchase directly from their website or from your local bookshop.

 Credit goes to Brian Smith for turning me on to the set-two opener.
 With Jerry’s voice silenced by laryngitis, not a single Garcia tune is performed during this two-night stand.